Krizeon/CS452-Ross-Traffic/README.md

 #### What we accomplished:
 1. Gained approval to film in the dining halls.
 2. Acquired a camera to film data
+3. Begin to aquire data
-3. Developed a functional Background Subtraction Algorithm Using Open CV2
+4. Developed a functional Background Subtraction Algorithm Using Open CV2
-4. Creating a for each day of the week graph to visually represent the data that we produce
+5. Creating a graph for each day of the week to visually represent the data that we produce

-What we are doing now:
+#### Our original Plan:
-Collecting data.
+1. Collecting data.
 (10/31 ~ 11/13)
-Working on code to:
+2. Working on code to:
-Get our background subtracted white blobs to be more connected (11/4) Remove any outliers like the grey noise or people wandering around (11/11) Define what a line of people looks like in our algorithm ( 11/11) Remove as much noise as possible ( 11/4)
+        a.
+Get our background subtracted white blobs to be more connected (11/4)
+        b.
+Remove any outliers like the grey noise or people wandering around (11/11)
+        c.
+Define what a line of people looks like in our algorithm ( 11/11)
+        d.
+Remove as much noise as possible ( 11/4)
-Establish thresholds that allows us to dictate how (full) the dinning all is at a given time
+        e.
+Establish thresholds that allows us to dictate how (full) the dinning all is at a given time(This was removed due               to time constraints)

+What we need to finish:
+Aggregate video data from Ross Dining Hall for the next two weeks (10/31 ~ 11/13) Finish implementing thresholds to our code (11/4) Create a graph of our data that shows when peak times are in Ross Dining Hall for each day of the week

 #### Results: